solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Primary Content

-In the above examples, the prompt was open-ended, allowing the LLM to decide what part of its pre-trained dataset was relevant.
+In the above examples, the prompt is open-ended, allowing the LLM to decide what part of its pre-trained dataset is relevant.
 With the primary content design pattern, the input text is divided into two parts:

 - An instruction (action)
 - Relevant content (that influences action)